msigley/showhide.js/README.md

 A small library for show and hiding elements written in Vanilla JS

 # Features
-* Uses M height calculation to allow the links or buttons used to show/hide the content to be inside of the parent container.
+* Uses M height calculation to allow the links or buttons used to show/hide the content to be inside of the container whose content is being hidden.
   * Uses a ResizeObserver and animation frames to recalculate the M height on window resize.
 * Doesn't hide content using display: none.
   * This prevents layout issues from hiding content.